IngmarBitter/defenders/md/Salvation/Baptism.md

 This teaches that salvation is by faith alone.
 Adding any works, incl. water baptism, would make it no longer by faith alone.
 Thus water baptism is not a requirement.

-#### Summary: Not essential but a very important command
+#### Conclusion: Not essential but a very important command

-The verses in this section make it clear that baptism cannot be a necessarry requirement for salavation - that is reserved for faith in Jesus sacrifical death, burrial and resurrection.
+The analysis shows that while baptism is not a necessary requirement for salvation - reserved solely for faith in Jesus' sacrificial death, burial, and resurrection - it is not to be viewed as unimportant or optional.
+Baptism remains a vital command for believers to follow soon after committing to Christ as their Lord and Savior.
-However, none of these verses teaches that baptism is unimportant or optional.
-It remains a command that believers ought to obey within reasonably short time of committing to Christ as their Lord and Savior.
+Given that the word *for* in the typical translations of Acts 2:38 can be misleading, when we baptize new believers it should be with just the first part: "I baptize you in the name of the Father, son and Holy Spirit." or with the clearer addition of "because of your already forgiven sin and already received gift of the Holy Spirit".

 <sub><sup>Version 0.1<sub><sup>